TrueFi-Protocol/truefi-spec/TrueFi2.0.md

 ## Questions:
 - How to deal with liquidations in multi asset borrowing?
-- How to allocate incentives for multiple pools?
 - Do we assume all stablecoins are worth $1 or use chainlink?
+- How to deal with difference in Strategy farmed coins vs asset